Budget Pacing in Repeated Auctions: Regret and Efficiency without Convergence

-We focus on a simple gradient-based pacing algorithm (\Cref{alg:bg}), which was first introduced by \citet{BalseiroGur19} in the context of second-price auctions.
-They derive this algorithm via the Lagrangian dual of the (quasilinear) utility maximization problem.
-We directly extend their algorithm to a richer class of allocation problems and auction formats.
-Underlying this extension is a modified interpretation of this algorithm as stochastic gradient descent on a certain artificial objective that applies even beyond second-price auctions.
+\xhdr{Algorithm(s).} We focus on a gradient-based pacing algorithm (\Cref{alg:bg}) that was first introduced by \citet{BalseiroGur19} in the context of utility maximization in second-price auctions.
+They derive this algorithm via the Lagrangian dual of the (quasilinear) utility maximization problem and establish optimality of linear pacing for utility maximization.
+In practice, gradient-based pacing also sees widespread use in richer allocation problems (such as for multiple ad slots) and auction rules (such as first-price auctions)~\cite{aggarwal2024auto}.
+Even though the utility optimality guarantees do not extend to all such settings, the algorithm can nevertheless be interpreted as maximizing value subject to linearity, budget, and maximum bid constraints.
+Motivated by this broader usage, we extend the definition and analysis of \Cref{alg:bg} to a richer class of allocation problems and auction formats, including first-price, second-price, and GSP auctions, to which all of our results apply.\footnote{ For non-truthful auctions the restriction to linear bidding strategies is not without loss.
+Our individual regret guarantees are therefore with respect to optimal \emph{linear} pacing strategies, see our description of the individual regret guarantees later in this section.} Underlying this extension is a modified interpretation of this algorithm as stochastic gradient descent on a certain artificial objective that applies even beyond second-price auctions.

+While our exposition focuses on \Cref{alg:bg}, all our guarantees extend to several other gradient-based algorithms.
+Essentially, \Cref{alg:bg} invokes on an update step akin to stochastic gradient descent, and this step can be replaced with several other well-known algorithms from online convex optimization: optimistic gradient descent \citep{Rakhlin-colt13,Rakhlin-nips13}, optimistic mirror descent \citep{Chiang-colt12,Rakhlin-colt13,Rakhlin-nips13}, and optimistic FTRL \cite{Rakhlin-colt13}.